marcelpetrick/DevNotes/BeenThereSeenThat/20230720_Analyzing_Cpp_applications_for_performance_optimization/README.md

 * get a solid baseline
 * define optimization criteria for your workload
 * profile your code
-* fix your vode design and algorithms first
+* fix your code design and algorithms first

 TODO add the images from phone